medicalinformatics/SecureEpilinker/README.md

-# Secure EpiLinker
+# Mainzelliste SecureEpiLinker (MainSEL)

-Perform privacy-preserving record linkage using the EpiLink algorithm
+Privacy-Preserving Record Linkage using Secure Multi-Party Computation and the EpiLink algorithm.
+This is the repository of the ABY sMCP Node: SecureEpilinker.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites